 We are certainly not experts in shed building, so this won’t be a step by step of how we built the shed.

-But I do have a list of incredible resources that helped us with the process and am happy to share with you.
+But I do have a list of incredible resources, including the best she-shed plans, that helped us with the process and am happy to share with you.

 Recommended Reading for She Shed Ideas

 The first step I take in every project is to get inspired.
 A few books I recommend for she shed ideas are:

 - She Sheds and She Shed Style by Ericka Kotite